-Second Sunday of Lent—-February 25, 2018
+Palm Sunday — March 25, 2018

-Baptismal Instructions: Sunday, March 11, 2018 @12:30PM
+Baptismal Instructions: Sunday, May 20, 2018 @12:30PM

-Baptism: Sunday, April 8, 2018 @ the 11:00AM Mass.
+Baptism: Sunday, June 10, 2018 @ the 11:00AM Mass.
 Please be advised you must be a member of Holy Rosary Parish in order to receive a sponsor certification for Baptism.

 We are able to assist 45 families with food every month.
 Thank you to all who donated and helped in any way!
-The Food Pantry will be open Tuesday, February 27, 2018 from 11:00AM- 12:00 Noon.
+The Food Pantry will be open Tuesday, March 27, 2018 from 11:00AM- 12:00 Noon.

 FEEDING THE HOMELESS

-Please Remember in Your Prayers Ethel Sweeney, Richard Ramos, Jack Sweeney, Michael Ruane, James Allocco, Anthony Saporito, Chase, Diana Lucio, Esther Ramirez, Marie Ferrie, Frank Romero, Mary Oates, Joelle & Juliana Gedeon, Jean Braden, Cheryl D’Aries, Rebecca Papa- dopoulos, Gary Devila, Joe Heatter, Deacon Mike & Joan Lydon, Anna Corrado, Isaiah McLean, Pablo Santos, Artie Hallstein, Eileen & Donald Kopczynski, Antoinette Ring, Madeline Goodwin, Annmarie Gilmartin, Ruth Weis, Kenneth Galfo, Betty Burkard, Edward Baldino, Pat Caruso, Sharbel Chaoul, Humberto Norena, Dewey Liccione, Phyllis & Joseph Palermo, Daniel Ryan,
+Please Remember in Your Prayers Ethel Sweeney, Richard Ramos, Jack Sweeney, Michael Ruane, James Allocco, Anthony Saporito, Chase, Diana Lucio, Esther Ramirez, Marie Ferrie, Frank Romero, Mary Oates, Joelle & Juliana Gedeon, Jean Braden, Cheryl D’Aries, Rebecca Papadopoulos, Gary Devila, Joe Heatter, Deacon Mike & Joan Lydon, Anna Corrado, Isaiah McLean, Pablo Santos, Artie Hallstein, Eileen & Donald Kopczynski, Antoinette Ring, Madeline Goodwin, Annmarie Gilmartin, Ruth Weis, Kenneth Galfo, Betty Burkard, Edward Baldino, Pat Caruso, Sharbel Chaoul, Humberto Norena, Dewey Liccione, Phyllis & Joseph Palermo, Daniel Ryan, Dorothy Menist

 STEWARDSHIP OF TREASURE